 Ultimately, this depends on your health goals.
 When it comes to buying dairy, I prioritize two things: organic and full-fat.
 First and foremost, research shows that organic food is more nutritious.
 This study found that organic crops have higher concentrations of antioxidants, lower levels of nitrates, and fewer pesticide residues.
 Furthermore, organic dairy is devoid of unnecessary toxins (which can worsen hormonal imbalance).
 I prefer full-fat cottage cheese, as it’s more satiating and doesn’t have additives—which are necessary in low-fat dairy.

 ingredients in high protein avocado toast with cottage cheese

 While the ingredient list may seem long, this avocado toast comes together in less than 10 minutes.
 Once the tomatoes and leeks are sautéed, it’s simply a matter of assembling!

 Choose your own adventure.
 I love AWG Bakery, a fresh loaf of locally-made sourdough, or a hearty slice of sprouted grain bread.

 Packed with healthy fats, vitamin E, and fiber, this is the base for the toast.

 The star of the show.
 Whether you choose low-fat, lactose-free, or full-fat, try to prioritize organic dairy.
 Good Culture is my favorite (available at Sprouts, Whole Foods, and other retailers across the nation).

 This brings out the flavor in both the avocado and the cottage cheese.

-Feel free to omit, but black pepper adds depth and spice.
+Black pepper adds depth and spice.
 Ideally, opt for freshly cracked black pepper.
 You can also use red chili flakes.

 sautéed tomatoes and leeks